 Many scenes in the Harry Potter movies were filmed in London.
 If you are a Harry Potter fan, you will love discovering these filming locations.
 Here are the places you need to go to:

-These botanic gardens in Southwest London are probably the most underrated attraction in London.
+These botanic gardens, located in Southwest London, are probably the most underrated attraction in London.
 You will find all sorts of plants and trees and incredible temporary exhibitions.
+If you are looking for a family-friendly activity, this will be ideal!
+Kew Gardens are a great thing to do in London with a toddler.

 It will take you about 30minutes to get there from Central London.
-The entrance costs £12.50.
+The entrance costs £12.50 and can be booked here.

 If you are going to London, you have to see Big Ben.
 It’s a fact, you just do.
 Big Ben is located at Westminster tube station, by the parliament and Westminster Abbey.